inesgcalvo/customer_review_classifier/README.md

 (3-star reviews i.e. reviews with neutral sentiment were not included in the original),

-The review titles, followed by ':' and a space, are prepended to the text.

 Most of the reviews are in English, but there are a few in other languages, like Spanish.

 ### Source